minutetech/flask-live.minute.tech/README.md

 # live.Minute.tech

-This is the Live server for the Minute.tech webapp using Flask
+This is the Live server for the Minute.tech webapp using Flask.
+All changes posted here will be visible to the public so be careful!